pindi-krishna/pindi-krishna.github.io/_pages/home.md

 ---
 I'm a master's student in Psychology at the <a href="https://www.lmu.de/en/about-lmu/index.html">University of Munich</a> (LMU).

-I’m <b>interested in how children come to understand and obtain knowledge about the world, and how they produce explanations</b>.
+I’m interested in how children come to understand and obtain knowledge about the world, and how they produce corresponding explanations.
 What role do explanation-seeking curiosity and exploration play in these processes, and what does that teach us about human intelligence?

 Relatedly, I’m curious about learning technologies for science education: How can such tools be designed and used to address individual needs and interests of learners, and to encourage curiosity and playful exploration?